 These photos are from the Boon Samha (บุญซำฮะ) ceremony in Ban Thung Mon, Amphoe Ban Phai, Khon Kaen province on June 5, 2019.
 Here, as in many places in Isan, locals use the name Boon Berk Bahn (บุญเบิกบ้าน – “Opening the Home”) instead of Boon Samha.
 Thanks to Catherine Stebeleski for the invitation and Lung Sura Laebong for answering all my questions.
 For more information, there’s an explanation of Boon Samha and an overview of heet sip-song, the twelve Isan merit-making traditions.

-We came to the village early on the morning of Boon Samha, so I didn't see people building the small sand stupa or the ceremony with the monks that took place the night before.
-Next year I'll try to go back and photograph these.
+We came to the village early on the morning of Boon Samha, so I didn’t see people building the small sand stupa or the ceremony with the monks that took place the night before.
+Some day I’ll try to go back and photograph these.

 At Ban Thung Mon, the Boon Samha service is held at the sala glang bahn village meeting hall, not the temple.
 People began arriving at 6am with buckets of water; triangular kratong made from the bark of banana plants (called kratong na wua, “cow face kratong,” by many people because cow’s heads are sort of triangular), and baskets of food for the monks.

 The buckets and kratong were respectively placed on the ground and hung (mostly on a bamboo pole specifically placed for this purpose) around a small Buddha shrine.
 They were going to be blessed later that morning.